theaqueen21/LOLBAH/Winget.exe/README.md

 winget install --manifest manifest.yml
 ```

-> Note: To Get The SHA256 Hash Of The Installer Run The Command "sha256sum {filename}" In Linux Terminal Or The Command "Get-FileHash -Algorithm SHA256 {filename}" In Windows Powershell
+> Note: To Get The SHA256 Hash Of The Installer Run The Commands Below Either In Linux Terminal Or In Windows Powershell

 Linux: